 As I look back, I see that something is gaining on us, though: growing human indifference to the natural environment.
 Our bird habitat base is reduced in the north and the south of our migrants' ranges.
 Many species' populations have shrunk.
 Whole new threats have arisen such as a new class of highly toxic pesticides, new land-gobbling forms of energy production, reduced regulatory protections, and exploding populations of damaging introduced species.
 Climate change is forcing society to re-evaluate its priorities.
-And long-reliable conservation organizations have subtly altered course from safeguarding wildlife to conserving nature for man's benefit.
+And longreliable conservation organizations have subtly altered course from safeguarding wildlife to conserving nature for man's benefit.
+Increasingly, friends wring their hands over this litany of environmental problems.
+Some tell me that they feel like giving up-but that isn't going to happen here at ABC.
+After all, when Shakespeare wrote, "what's past is prologue," he was not saying that we are doomed to continue making the same mistakes.
+He was saying that all we have accomplished before has positioned us perfectly to take on the challenges ahead.